robertosilviu/lidar_based_autonomous_driving/README.md

 - scripts: contains a python script used to analyze the learning algorithm
 - **q_matrix.txt**/**q_vel_matrix.txt**: contains examples of trained Q matrix
 - **run.sh**: simple script to execute the application
+- **project_report_italian.pdf**: report in italian language containing more informations about the project.

 ## Requirements
 ### Allegro library